Sri Lanka offers fuel quotas to firms that can pay in dollars

-COLOMBO (BLOOMBERG) - Bankrupt Sri Lanka is offering a guaranteed fuel quota to any company that can pay in dollars.
+COLOMBO • Bankrupt Sri Lanka is offering a guaranteed fuel quota to any company that can pay in dollars.

 Fuel will be issued on a daily or weekly basis from July 12, according to the minister.